 - There is an implication if you are using

-- It takes seconds rather than minutes to scale out more instances.
+- It takes seconds rather than minutes to scale up and out as well as changing tier.

-With all that in mind, this is what I see as the advantages of / situations you would use Web Roles:
+With all that in mind, this is what I see as the advantages of / situations you would use Web Roles (a lot of those also apply to Virtual Machines, but that is outside the scope of this post):

-- If you need to create an application that has non standard HTTP ports open (or frankly ports open for any other reason) you have to use Web Roles.
+- If you need to create an application that has non standard HTTP ports open (or frankly ports open for non-HTTP traffic) you can’t use Web Sites.

-- If you want to deploy a worker role to perform background processing alongside your web site via a worker role then you can do it using the same instance with a Web Role (thus costing less money).
+- If you want to deploy a worker role to perform background processing alongside your web site via a worker role then you can do it using the same instance with a Web Role (thus costing less money; also, Azure Web Farm has the ability to support execution of console applications packaged with your web application providing the same kind of benefit).

 - You can run elevated start up scripts with a Web Role that then allow you to install any software you want or configure it in any way you desire.